 As well as awarding The Booker Prize and The International Booker Prize, The Booker Prize Foundation works to promote the art of literature for the public benefit through various schemes, initiatives and projects.
 The Foundation supports a diverse range of activities which promote and foster literature, and has a special interest in encouraging reading of high quality contemporary fiction.

-Celebrating UEA’s strong ties with The Booker Prize Foundation, we are delighted to bring you a conversation between Booker Prize Foundation scholarship recipient Stephen Buoro, Booker Prize-winning author Anne Enright, and Booker Prize Foundation Literary Director, Gaby Wood.
+Celebrating UEA’s strong ties with The Booker Prize Foundation, we were delighted to present a conversation between Booker Prize Foundation scholarship recipient Stephen Buoro, Booker Prize-winning author Anne Enright, and Booker Prize Foundation Literary Director, Gaby Wood.
 The Booker Prize Foundation scholarship is awarded annually to a UEA student on the MA in Creative Writing (Prose Fiction).
-Giles Foden, former UEA/Faculty judge for the Booker Prize and current professor of Creative Writing at UEA, will chair the event.
+Giles Foden, former UEA/Faculty judge for the Booker Prize and current professor of Creative Writing at UEA, chaired the event.

 Stephen Buoro was born in Nigeria in 1993.
 He studied for an MA in Creative Writing at the University of East Anglia where he was the 2018 recipient of the Booker Prize Foundation Scholarship.
 His debut novel, The Five Sorrowful Mysteries of Andy Africa, will be published in the UK and US by Bloomsbury in 2022.
 A portion of the novel was awarded second place in the 2020 Deborah Rogers Foundation Writers Award.
 He is currently studying for a PhD in Creative-Critical Writing at UEA.